Atila438/Expense-tracker/README.md

 Monthly Summary: View a summary of expenses for a specific month of the current year.

 ------How it works------
+0.To get a list of functions input

+python expense_tracker.py --help or --h

 1.Add an expense